uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

     Name: Firstname Lastname

-In :ref:`Edit, compile, and run` you will learn how to edit these files.
+In :ref:`Edit, Compile, and Run <linux-compile-and-run>` you will learn how to edit these files.

 Exercises
 ^^^^^^^^^